The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-The terminal loss is the loss made in the 12 months ending with the date of cessation.
-This may not be the same
+The terminal loss is the loss made in the 12 months ending with the

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.